Hwachae Recipe: The Ultimate Korean Summer Fruit Punch You Need to Try

 • 1 cup grapes or blueberries

-• 1 cup melon (honeydew or cantaloupe)
+• 1 cup melon (honeydew or cantaloupe work beautifully)

 • 2 cups cold milk, rice punch (sikhye), or coconut water